waggle-sensor/sage-website/src/pages/labs/sage-mcp.md

 # Sage MCP: AI-Powered Edge Computing Interface

 In the rapidly evolving landscape of AI and edge computing, accessing complex cyberinfrastructure shouldn't require memorizing APIs or writing custom scripts.
 What if you could simply *ask* for what you need in plain English?
-That's the vision behind **SAGE MCP**, a **Model Context Protocol** server that bridges the gap between Large Language Models and the SAGE edge computing ecosystem, making advanced sensor networks accessible through natural conversation.
+That's the vision behind **Sage MCP**, a **Model Context Protocol** server that bridges the gap between Large Language Models and the Sage edge computing ecosystem, making advanced sensor networks accessible through natural conversation.

 <video className="w-full h-auto" controls>
   <source src={SageMCPVideo} type="video/mp4" />
 </video>

-> **SAGE MCP** transforms how researchers, developers, and data scientists interact with 100+ edge nodes worldwide, enabling natural language queries, intelligent plugin discovery, and automated job submission, all through your favorite AI-powered IDE.
+> **Sage MCP** transforms how researchers, developers, and data scientists interact with 100+ edge nodes worldwide, enabling natural language queries, intelligent plugin discovery, and automated job submission, all through your favorite AI-powered IDE.

 Let's explore what it does, how it works, and where it's headed next.